GiridharRNair/ProfStatsUTD/server/README.md

 To set up the ProfStatsUTD Backend on your local machine, follow these steps:

-0. Ensure you have a virtual enviroment set up with Python 3.8+.
+1. Ensure you have a virtual enviroment set up with Python 3.8+.
-1. Clone the repository: `git clone https://github.com/GiridharRNair/ProfStatsUTD`
+2. Clone the repository: `git clone https://github.com/GiridharRNair/ProfStatsUTD`
-2. Change into the working directory: `cd server`
+3. Change into the working directory: `cd server`
-3. Install dependencies: `pip install -r requirements.txt`
+4. Install dependencies: `pip install -r requirements.txt`
-4. Run the backend: `python main.py`
+5. Run the backend: `uvicorn main:app --reload`

 **Note:** Alternatively, this will also simultaneously start the React frontend and the FastAPI backend: